Tejas73494/HyperNova-Strike/README.md

 - **JavaScript (ES6+)**:
   - Game logic and rendering using HTML5 `<canvas>`
   - **Object-Oriented Programming** (OOP) to manage game entities
-  - Dynamic difficulty scaling and enemy spawning
+  - Dynamic difficulty scaling and alien spawning
 - **Assets**: Images and music are integrated with HTML5 (`<img> <audio>`) and JavaScript

 ---